dainst/idai-field/README.md

 ## Packaging

-To create binaries run
+To create binaries run:

 ```
 $ npm run package[-mac|-win]
 ```

-Without using one of the specified suffixed, this will create packages for both **MacOS** and **Windows** 32/64 bit.
+Without using one of the specified suffixes, this will create packages for both **MacOS** and **Windows** 32/64 bit.
-If used with one of the suffixed, only packages for the selected target platform get created.
-When the command has finished execution, you find packages of the application for different operating systems in the `release`-directory.
+If used with one of the suffixes, only packages for the selected target platform get created.
+When the command has finished execution, you find packages of the application for different operating systems in the `release` directory.

-Please note that when using **Windows**, that due to nested node_modules and the windows default maximum path length you might be running into errors while attempting to extract the package.
+Please note that when using **Windows**, due to nested node_modules and the windows default maximum path length you might be running into errors while attempting to extract the package.
 In that case, please use a different archiver, for example [7-Zip](http://www.7-zip.org/download.html).

-When using **MacOS**, you need [Wine](http://www.davidbaumgold.com/tutorials/wine-mac/) to build windows [packages](https://github.com/dainst/idai-field-client/blob/master/README.md#packacking).
+When using **MacOS**, you need [Wine](http://www.davidbaumgold.com/tutorials/wine-mac/) to build Windows [packages](https://github.com/dainst/idai-field-client/blob/master/README.md#packacking).

-Not that creating **Linux** packages should be possible with electron, but here this is yet untested and not enabled.
+Note that creating **Linux** packages should be possible with electron, but this is yet untested and not enabled.